Greenbriar Announces That Former CEO Of JP Morgan Securities Chris Harvey Will Join The Greenbriar Board Of Directors

-Phoenix, Arizona - Newsfile Corp. - November 27, 2023 - Greenbriar Sustainable Living Inc. (TSXV: GRB) (OTC Pink: GEBRF) ('Greenbriar' or the 'Company') is pleased to announce that Chris Harvey will join the Greenbriar Board of Directors effective immediately upon the approval of the TSX Venture Exchange.
+(MENAFN- Media OutReach Newswire) Phoenix, Arizona - Newsfile Corp. - November 27, 2023 - Greenbriar Sustainable Living Inc. (TSXV: GRB) (OTC Pink: GEBRF) ("Greenbriar" or the "Company") is pleased to announce that Chris Harvey will join the Greenbriar Board of Directors effective immediately upon the approval of the TSX Venture Exchange.

 Chris was previously CEO of JP Morgan Securities. (part of JP Morgan Chase USD $4 Trillion AUM)